Vulcan-Spark/hippocampal-glial-atlas/README.md

 ## About

-This work was conducted by **Oluwapelumi Solagbade** (MBChB Candidate, Obafemi Awolowo University, Nigeria) as an independent computational study in the Eagle Research Laboratory, Ladoke Akintola University of Technology (LAUTECH), Nigeria.
+This work was conducted by **Oluwapelumi Solagbade** (MBChB Candidate,College of Health Science,  Obafemi Awolowo University, Nigeria) as an independent computational study.

 This project demonstrates that high-impact spatial transcriptomics research can be conducted in resource-limited settings using entirely open-access data and infrastructure — a deliberate proof-of-concept for African computational neuroscience.